 Eating peanuts can boost resveratrol levels in the body, thereby treating neurodegenerative and neuroinflammatory diseases (7).

 Whole grains are your brain’s best pals.
 Oatmeal, quinoa, barley, faro, muesli, brown and wild rice, wheat, and amaranth top the list of brain-friendly foods.
 As they haven’t undergone milling, whole grains retain most of the nutrients, including fiber, vitamins B and E, and beneficial minerals (8).

 The fiber and complex carbohydrates unblock clogged blood vessels in your body and brain.
 Maintaining clear arteries and oxygenated blood flow to the brain help in preventing brain strokes and dementia and restoring cognition (8).

-This is why they say that your daily meal should contain grains, and at least half the portion should be whole grains.
+This is why they say that your daily meal should contain grains, and at least a quarter of your plate should be whole grains.

 5. Leafy vegetables

 A diet containing approximately 1 serving of green leafy vegetables per day is associated with slower age-related cognitive decline (9).